megamandos/spiderbox/README.md

 spiderbox
 =========

-An HTML templating engine for python.
+A web templating engine for Python 3.